 Support the Foundation

-Piedmont Technical College will be holding two spring commencement exercises on May 9.
+Piedmont Technical College will be holding two summer commencement exercises on August 7.

 Piedmont Technical College’s Continuing Education and Economic Development division recently won the 2014 National Exemplary Program Award from the National Council for Continuing Education & Training (NCCET) for its work at the Center for Advanced Manufacturing (CAM) in Laurens County.

 The honor will be presented during the NCCET’s annual awards ceremony in Denver in September.
 The award recognizes impact on need, innovation, sustainability and replicability.

 The loss of a high school course turned into a great opportunity for one Laurens District High School graduate.